Penny Appeal · International Humanitarian Charity · 2021 · Product Analytics & Behavioural Insights

 I downloaded the complete keyword list driving paid traffic to the Sadaqah Jariyah page — every search term users had typed before clicking the ad.
 Then I mapped these terms across core themes and analysed how each theme correlated with on-page behaviour (bounce rate, time on page, scroll depth, conversion).

 The pattern that emerged was unambiguous.
-A significant proportion of traffic was coming from users searching for 'sadaqah' — an immediate, one-off form of charitable giving.
-But they were landing on a page about Sadaqah Jariyah — long-term giving projects (wells, schools, orphan sponsorships) with higher price points and ongoing commitments.
+A significant proportion of traffic was coming from users searching for 'sadaqah' an immediate, one-off form of charitable giving.
+But they were landing on a page about Sadaqah Jariyah which relates to long-term giving projects (wells, schools, orphan sponsorships) with higher price points and ongoing commitments.

 This was a classic intent mismatch.
 Users weren't bouncing because the page was poorly designed.
 They were bouncing because the page was answering a question they hadn't asked.
 Users seeking a simple one-off donation were effectively being told 'we don't offer that here.'